QwazyWabbitWOS/expertctf/README.md

 * This is Expert CTF for Quake 2
 * Version 4.0.5 is some slight bug fixes and system portability across Windows, Linux, OS X
-* This code is forked from V4.0.3 code originally downloaded from http://expertctf.net/index.php?linkid=11&SELOPT=5
+* This code is forked from V4.0.3 code originally downloaded from http://expertctf.org/index.php?linkid=11&SELOPT=5
-* Client side files are available from the expertctf.net site above.
+* Client side files are available from http://expertctf.org/index.php.

 ### How to set up? ###